BanG Dream!: Further expansion and Our Notes (2022–present)

 The first standalone concert for MyGO!!!!! took place on July 3, 2022, with Morfonica's drummer Mika as a supporting musician, and they opened for the Special Live Girls Band Party! in November.
 The band released their debut single "Mayoiuta" on November 9.

 Ave Mujica released their first single "Black Birthday" on April 11, 2023, followed by their introductory concert on June 4 as part of the final music festival for Nakano Sunplaza prior to its closure.

 On November 30, 2022, Maeshima announced her departure from the franchise as part of a career hiatus for health reasons; she had missed the Special Live Girls Band Party! two weeks prior.
 Despite initial plans for Maeshima's lines as Aya will remain in the game once her successor joined the franchise, Maeshima returned to her role on September 1, 2023.

+Mugendai Mewtype debuted in November 2023 as a VTuber band.
+Bushiroad's voice acting agency HiBiKi began recruiting members for the then-unnamed group in 2022, and open auditions were held from July 22 to August 14.
+While applicants were not required to play instruments, the final members of Mugendai Mewtype perform live.

 On December 12, 2023, it was announced that Raise A Suilen will perform in Taipei and Shanghai for their Asia tour in March 2024.

+On January 12, 2026, a second mobile game for the franchise was announced titled BanG Dream!
+Our Notes during the 2026 Bushiroad New Year's Grand Presentation.
+The game is an expansion of Girls Band Party, and features MyGO!!!!!, Ave Mujica, Mugendai Mewtype, and two new bands.
+After concern for the state of Girls Band Party! emerged after the announcement, franchise producer Nemoto Yuuki released a statement stating that Our Notes and Girls Band Party! would remain separate functioning games, and that it was not feasible to continue adding bands into the latter.
+MyGO!!!!! had been in Girls Band Party! since September 2023.
+The game is set to release in 2026.

+The franchise's tenth anniversary show took place on February 28, 2026.
+All ten bands and their cast members participated.